 Label-Free Cell Migration Assays

-By employing live cell time-lapse imaging, the label-free HoloMonitor® Cell Migration Assays quantify in vitro cell movement — cell migration, invasion and motility — using standard culture conditions, saving precious cells and lab hours as an alternative to wound healing and transwell assays.
+The HoloMonitor® Cell Migration Assays deploy label-free live cell imaging to in vitro quantify cell migration, invasion and motility using standard culture conditions — saving precious cells and lab hours as an alternative to wound healing and transwell assays.

 Cell Proliferation and Migration

 Aside from rampant cell proliferation, metastatic cancer is characterized by cell migration.
 In laboratory experiments, cell proliferation and migration are traditionally studied separately, using distinctly different assays and protocols.

 Ideally, these hallmarks of cancer should be studied simultaneously under the exact same conditions.
 However, this has been difficult to achieve in the past, as the established methods to assess cell migration, wound healing assay (a.k.a. scratch assay) and transwell assay (a.k.a.
 Boyden chamber), require cell starvation and special sample preparation.